Xyvius/lastOn/README.md

 lastOn
 ======

-lastOn is an event script for SimpleServer (a Minecraft Server tunnel) Events System.
+lastOn is an event script for the SimpleServer (a Minecraft Server tunnel) Events System.

 #### LastOn, by Xyvius